How to Create a Spiritual Yoga Practice That Aligns Mind, Body, and Spirit

 This guide explores how to create and sustain a practice that resonates with your personal spiritual path.
 Whether you're a beginner yogi, a seeker of mindfulness, or a witch looking to incorporate yoga into your magickal practice, this blog will be your guide.

+Together, we’ll explore setting intentions, incorporating chanting, and practicing yoga off the mat.
 Sounds like a deep-breathing, heart-opening, om-azing vibe?
 Stick with me—I’ve got you!
-Today's blog post is going to deep dive into some of the core components of building a customized spiritual yoga practice.
+Today's blog post is going to deep dive into some of the core components of building a customized practice.

 What is a Spiritual Yoga Practice?